Concordia Parish, Louisiana: Historic era

-was a residence lived in by Spanish governors, also Vidal and his family lived there before the time era of the US began.
+was a residence lived in by Spanish governors.
+Vidal moved his family across the Mississippi River to the Louisiana side after the time era of the US began.

 The Mansion started the name "Concord" and ultimately later led to the birth of what would be Concordia Parish.
 During the year of 1804, a ceremony of transfer was held and the citizens and Mayor of Natchez crossed over to the Louisiana side of the Mississippi to honor the new land that was founded.
-The Mansion was later struct by fire in the early 20th century (1901) and burned down.
+The Mansion was later struck by fire in the early 20th century (1901) and burned down.
 Natchez people also lived on both sides of the land.

 "Concordia County" was a creation of the first Legislative Council held in New Orleans on December 2, 1804.
 Its territory that included parts of the present parishes of East Carroll, Madison, and Tensas.
 Land between the Mississippi, Red, Black, and Tensaw rivers comprised the early local administration of Concordia.

 Because Concordia's alluvial soil was unusually productive for cotton growing, it attracted large plantations, whose owners enslaved a very high number of people.
 In 1860, slaves made up 91 percent of Concordia Parish's residents, the highest percentage of any Louisiana parish.
 Only two counties in the United States — Washington and Issaquena counties in Mississippi — had a higher percentage of its population enslaved.
 As might be expected, the small number of white cotton planters in Concordia were fierce defenders of chattel slavery and strongly backed the Confederacy during the American Civil War.

 Law and government

 The current elected sheriff is David Hedrick.

+Concordia Parish is a bellwether for the state of Louisiana, consistently reflecting the state's presidential election outcomes since 1964.
 The parish trends Democratic for local offices.
 For national offices, the majority has favored Republican candidates.
 In the 2008 presidential election, the Democrat Barack Obama of Illinois received 3,766 votes (39.5 percent) in Concordia Parish to 5,668 (59.5 percent) for the Republican nominee, John McCain of Arizona.
 In 2004, Concordia Parish cast 5,427 votes (60 percent) for President George W. Bush and 3,446 ballots (38 percent) for his Democratic rival, Senator John F. Kerry of Massachusetts.